dnguyenngoc/big-data/README.md

 - **Spark Operator (Executor Engine):** Assisting in executing data processing and distributed computing tasks, including batch and streaming for real-time support, enabling live streaming and real-time data analytics.
 For detailed documentation, refer to [Spark Operator (Executor Engine) Documentation](/documents/spark-operator.md).

 - **High-Performance Query Engine:** Utilizing tools such as Trino, Presto, and similar software designed for efficient access and processing of data from databases or storage systems.
-This component optimizes speed and resource utilization for analytics tools in batch data processing.
+This component optimizes speed and resource utilization for analytics tools in batch data processing, refer to [High-Performance Query Engine](/documents/hq-engine.md).

+- **Analytic Engine:** (In developing)
+- **CDC:** (In developing)
+- **ETL:** (In developing)

 ### Visualization Layer